zane-ops/zane-ops/CONTRIBUTING.md

 To ensure consistency throughout the source code, please keep these rules in mind as you are working:

 - All backend features or bug fixes must be tested by one or more specs (unit-tests).
+- Be sure to update the `requirements.txt` file if you installed new packages
 - For the frontend we use [biome](https://biomejs.dev/) as our formatter, be sure to format your code before pushing your code.

 ## Need help?
 Questions and suggestions